Ellis (TV series): Reception

 Writing in the Radio Times, Morgan Cormack said the show was "really rather good" and far from the cosy-crime genre that some viewers may have expected, and that it had some "very topical, gritty subject matter that has some eerie real-world similarities".
-Cormack also praised the performance of the lead actor saying that "the show is helmed by Sharon D Clarke, who effortlessly pours wit, enigma and emotion into her leading role”.
 Cormack also states that “Ellis certainly isn't the first enigmatic detective to grace our screens” but felt that scriptwriter Ejiwunmi-Le Berre successfully created a character "that doesn't fall into the stereotypical tropes".